vain/asciiworld/README-tools.md

 Note that `-o` is optional.
 If it's not given, the script will try to auto-detect your public IP using asciiworld-ip-geo.

 You can also specify `-d 5` to quit after 5 seconds.

+You can pass raw arguments to asciiworld using `-r`, e.g. `-r '-p ham -Sb'`.

 Dependencies: